Genre: Galactic Fantasy

 It’s not as simple as all that, of course.
-Individual årdrakin have agendas like most people would.
+Individual årdrakin have agendas like most people do.
 There’s Zai’al, the Avatar with a secret past who aims to destroy the goddess the people know.
 There’s Vÿškåríel, the kinslayer who aims to rule the Empire.
 There’s Rakaal, the soldier who wants to restore honor to his people.
 And there’s Dezÿrí, the heir who wants to run from her heritage and destiny.
-Whether they realize it or not, any one of them could be responsible, directly or indirectly, for the prophecy coming to pass.
+Whether they realize it or not, any of them could be responsible, directly or indirectly, for the prophecy coming to pass.

-The prophecy isn’t the only thing the årdrakin have to worry about.
+The prophecy isn’t the only thing the årdrakin must worry about.
 Gannik, the leader of the skarastaja, has a bone to pick with them.
 Generations ago, the primitive skarastaja were uplifted by the årdrakin.
 The results were devastating and Gannik’s people have never recovered.
 Backed by an incredible power, he has vowed to avenge his people upon the sky demons.
 His quest may unwittingly bring about the very destruction the årdrakin prophecy has warned about for so many millennia.